 All submissions must be in English or French.

 Authors should follow Canadian English or Québécois French spelling conventions as set out in: Canadian Oxford Dictionary, 2nd ed.
 Oxford University Press or Canadian Oxford Dictionary Online and Le grand dictionnaire terminologique (GDT), Office québécois de la langue française.
-In matters of style other than those detailed below please refer to The Chicago Manual of Style, 16th ed.
-University of Chicago Press or Chicago Manual of Style Online.
+In matters of style other than those detailed below please refer to The Chicago Manual of Style, University of Chicago Press or Chicago Manual of Style Online.

-Whenever possible use italics to indicate text you wish to emphasize rather than underlining it.
+Whenever possible use italics to indicate text you wish to emphasize.

-Whenever possible, terms ‘borrowed’ from a language other than the language in which the article is written should be set in italics rather than underlined.
+Whenever possible, terms ‘borrowed’ from a language other than the language in which the article is written should be set in italics.

 LEVEL 1 HEADINGS should be flush-left and appear in all caps and boldface.
 Level 2 Headings should be flush-left, sentence case, and appear in boldface.

 Whenever possible, titles of books, movies, etc., should be set in italics.

 Footnotes should appear at the bottom of the page on which they are referenced rather than at the end of the paper.
-Footnotes should be in 10 pt. using Times or closest comparable font available.
+Footnotes should be in 10 pt. using Times.
 They should be single-spaced and there should be a footnote separator rule (line).
-Footnote numbers or symbols in the text must follow, rather than precede, punctuation.
+Footnote numbers in the text must follow, rather than precede, punctuation.
 Excessively long footnotes are probably better handled in an appendix.

 Tables and Figures

 Tables and figures should have short, descriptive titles that appear above the table or figure.
 All footnotes to tables and their source(s) should be typed below the tables.
 Column headings should clearly define the data presented.
 Tables and figures should appear in the document near where they are referenced in the text.
 Large tables or figures should be put on pages by themselves.
 Avoid the use of overly small type (less than 8 pt font) in tables and figures.
 All tables and figures must fit within 1.5" (3.8 cm) margins on all sides (top, bottom, left and right) in both portrait and landscape view.
-Figures must be supplied as separate .jpeg or .png files.
+If a submission is accepted for publication, authors must supply figures as a separate .png or .jpeg files.